771999489/mysql-powerBI/README.md

 To download the official pgadmin image from the Docker Hub registry, you can run the following command:</br>

 ![alt text](https://github.com/771999489/mysql-powerBI/blob/main/images/pull%20pgadmin.JPG) </br>

-To run the pgadmin image, you will need to specify a few environment variables to configure the connection to your PostgreSQL database.
-You can use the <b>PGADMIN_DEFAULT_EMAIL, PGADMIN_DEFAULT_PASSWORD, and PGADMIN_LISTEN_PORT</b> environment variables to set the email address and password for the default pgAdmin user, and to specify the port that the pgAdmin web server should listen on. </br>
+<p>To run the pgadmin image, you will need to specify a few environment variables to configure the connection to your PostgreSQL database.
+You can use the <b>PGADMIN_DEFAULT_EMAIL, PGADMIN_DEFAULT_PASSWORD, and PGADMIN_LISTEN_PORT</b> environment variables to set the email address and password for the default pgAdmin user, and to specify the port that the pgAdmin web server should listen on.</p> </br>

 ![alt text](https://github.com/771999489/mysql-powerBI/blob/main/images/run%20pgadmin.JPG) </br>

 <h2> 3.
 MYSQL AND PHPMYADMIN </h2> </br>

-At the beginning, we wanted to use mysql and phpmyadmin to do the job but we had connection problems with the power bi tool and the mysql database of azure.<b>rror: mysql connector is missing</b>.when we had indeed installed the connector.
-So we decided with your agreement to continue the project with postgres and pgadmin
+<p>At the beginning, we wanted to use mysql and phpmyadmin to do the job but we had connection problems with the power bi tool and the mysql database of azure.<b>rror: mysql connector is missing</b>.when we had indeed installed the connector.
+So we decided with your agreement to continue the project with postgres and pgadmin.</p>

-<b>Explication du docker-compose.yml</b></br>
+<h3>Explication du docker-compose.yml</h3></br>

 ![alt text](https://github.com/771999489/mysql-powerBI/blob/main/images/dcker-compose.JPG)

-You can use Docker Compose to define and run a multi-container Docker application that includes both a PostgreSQL database and pgAdmin.
+<p>You can use Docker Compose to define and run a multi-container Docker application that includes both a PostgreSQL database and pgAdmin.

 To do this, you will need to create a docker-compose.yml file that specifies the configuration for the PostgreSQL and pgAdmin containers.
 The file should define two services, one for PostgreSQL and one for pgAdmin, and specify the image and environment variables for each service.
-To start the PostgreSQL and pgAdmin containers, run the following command in the same directory as the docker-compose.yml file:</br>
+To start the PostgreSQL and pgAdmin containers, run the following command in the same directory as the docker-compose.yml file: </p></br>

 docker-compose up -d

 This will start the PostgreSQL and pgAdmin containers in the background, and you can access the pgAdmin web interface by opening a web browser and navigating to http://serveripadress:port. </br>